Submit support requests and browse self-service resources.

 The exponential growth of API usage in today’s digital world brings the risk of those APIs being vulnerable to attacks.
 Cyberattacks have become commonplace in today’s news, with multinational corporations making headlines for the wrong reasons due to a lack of API protection.

-The most common security risks are compiled annually by the Open Web Application Security Project (OWASP).
-Their most recognized resource, the OWASP Top 10 vulnerabilities, is a list produced by security experts around the globe to highlight the web application and API security risks that are deemed the most critical.
+The OWASP Top 10 vulnerabilities, is a list produced by security experts around the globe to highlight the web application and API security risks that are deemed the most critical.
 Some vulnerabilities can be solved with SAST.
 Others can be solved with API management.

-A characteristic of APIs is the exposure of endpoints that handle object identifiers.
+Broken object level authorization is characteristic of APIs exposes endpoints that handle object identifiers.
 This creates a wide attack surface Level Access Control issue.

 When authentication mechanisms are implemented incorrectly, attackers can compromise authentication tokens or exploit implementation flaws to assume the identity of another user.
 This compromises the security to that particular user, as well as the overall API security.

-Developers may expose all their object properties without taking into consideration these properties’ individual sensitivities, and instead rely on the clients for data filtering before displaying it to the user.
+Developers may expose all their object properties without taking into consideration these properties’ individual sensitivities.
+Instead, they rely on the clients for data filtering before displaying it to the user.

-If an API does not impose a restriction on the size or number of resources that a user/client can request, server performance can suffer, as well as lead to a Denial of Service (DoS).
+If an API does not impose a restriction on the size or number of resources that a user/client can request, server performance can suffer.
+And it lead to a Denial of Service (DoS).
 This also creates an opportunity for authentication flaws such as brute force.

 Authorization flaws can arise from complex access control polices, different hierarchies/groups/roles, and a blurred distinction between administrative and regular functions.
 These issues allow attackers to gain access to other users’ resources and/or administrative functions.